Jun-Murakami/monaco-notepad/README.md

 Monaco Notepad is designed to be a "programmer's Evernote" with a focus on:

+- Flexible editing modes (cloud notes and direct files)
 - Cloud-first approach
 - Clean workspace management
 - Programming-specific features
-- Minimal file system interaction
+- Seamless file system interaction

 ## Requirements